ES PEARL PRESENTS

-His upbringing was in the mountains of East Tennessee, where roads twist and the valleys open to the four-lanes rolling all the way to Nashville.
-Ed’s lyrics feel like a cross-pollination with those old mountain roads, radio station songs, and voices on small-town street corners. ”I consider some of my songs a giving-back to my culture.
-I appreciate the being raised in and the being part of a special place and time.
-I stay inspired to write and sing my views to this modern world.”
+His upbringing is in the city and country of and around East Tennessee, where roads twist and the valleys open to the four-lanes rolling all the way to Nashville.
+Ed’s lyrics feel like a cross-pollination of musics that sing with soul of old mountain roads, radio songs, to voices on street corners.

 The third verse in his song, “The Diamond Stream”, is permanently displayed in the rotunda on the wall in the Hall Of Honor at the Country Music Hall of Fame in Nashville, Tennessee.